Saturday 19 October 2019

-Training initiatives and other related work in the area of Mental Health and Wellness, is led by a ‘Planning Group’, including the following members:
+Training initiatives and other work on the subject of Mental Health and Wellness, is led by a ‘Planning Group’, which includes the following members:

 - The Revd Sue Stilwell – Sue has been a Chaplain for 10 years in the elderly care sector, working with people living with dementia and life-limiting illness.
 Alongside this work, Sue has been attached and licensed for the last 8 years to the Bishop’s Hatfield Clergy Team and involved in pioneer and church ministry.